ccmorris/ts-flow/README.md

 ## Todo

-- Generate image of the workflow
 - Choice activity
 - Workflow linter: ensures the activity function inputs/outputs are typed safely
 - Expand README with more docs and examples
 - Publish package
 - Github Actions

+## Features

+- Declarative or imperative syntax
+- Generate an image for the workflow (via mermaid)